EugeneBad/DjangoChannels-Angular-Docker/README.md

 * Open up a terminal and after cloning the repo, create a python `virtualenv` and run
 `pip install -r ./backend/requirements.txt`

-* Run `python manage.py runserver` to run the Django backend.
+* Run `python manage.py runserver 0.0.0.0:8000` to run the Django backend.

 * Open another terminal and navigate to `repo/angular` and run
 `npm install`.